 Introduces advanced imaging techniques including radiography of the cranium, facial bones and special radiographic procedures.
 These concepts are combined with the basic oral communication techniques necessary for the professional radiographer.
-Prerequisite(s): Permission of department chair.
+Prerequisite(s): RTE 122 and RTE 142 or permission of department chair.
 Three credits.